john-marcello/nav-app-demo/README.md

 The site is relatively mobile responsive because `CSS Grid` and `Flexbox` were used, however at this time full responsiveness has not been implemented and there is not a mobile nav menu.
 The app is best viewed on a desktop/laptop browser.

-The **Home** page is a simple landing page, the **Where To Play** page has an interactive map.
-The **Meet The Team** page is used to demonstrate search functionality, and **Search History** page is used to store the last 20 search queries using Context for state menagement.
+The **Home** page is a simple landing page and the **Where To Play** page has the interactive map.
+The **Meet The Players** page is used to demonstrate search functionality, and the **Search History** page is used to store the last 20 search queries using Context for state menagement.
 The **Help page** in a simple fun page with a message that matters.

 ## Run The App